 Formation of Chartist Land Co-operative Society (later National Land Company).

-Chartist convention in Birmingham sets up a committee to prepare for a general election campaign; Thomas Cooper expelled from the National Charter Association.
+Chartist convention in Leeds sets up a committee to prepare for a general election campaign; Thomas Cooper expelled from the National Charter Association.

-O’Connorville opens – the first of the Chartist plantations founded by the National Land Company.
+O’Connorville opens – the first of the Chartist settlements founded by the National Land Company.